It’s not just a stack of rocks

 By this time, Jeri had found a job with Lewan’s Office Supply Company and our weekdays were full, Jeri with work and me with classes.
 We kept Saturdays open for shopping and recreation touring Colorado.
 Sundays were for church and visiting friends.
 Throughout, Dr. Grounds graciously continued the Thursday lunches.

-The FOURTH STONE.
+The FIFTH STONE.

 On the last day of classes, I was in the student lounge chatting with a classmate, Tom Dyer, about our hopes and plans for the future when Tom looked up and hollered, “Larry Blake!”